Bob Perks Cancer Assistance Fund

 How does Bob Perks Cancer Assistance Fund spend its money?

 Bob Perks Cancer Assistance Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Bob Perks Cancer Assistance Fund tax-deductible?